hani-fayed7/ToDoing/README.md

 # ToDoing

 A simple Todo application with a Node.js & Express.js backend and a client-side frontend.
+The backend uses PostgreSQL for data storage.

 ## Features

-- RESTful API for managing todos (create, read, get by ID)
+- RESTful API for managing todos and users (create, read, get by ID)
-- MySQL database integration
+- PostgreSQL database integration
 - Environment variable support with dotenv
+- Modular code structure for scalability

 ## Project Structure